TOAST-DOCS/RDS-FOR-MARIADB/en/db-instance-new.md

 > [Note]
 Backup storage charges can be as much as the size of the binary log required for the failover master rebuild process.

-To rebuild a failover master, from the web console
+To rebuild a failover master, from the console

 ![db-instance-failover-rebuild-en](https://static.toastoven.net/prod_rds/24.03.12/mariadb/db-instance-failover-rebuild-en.png)